Quasi-compact group schemes, Hopf sheaves, and their representations: Introduction

+Once the categorical framework above is established, we can consider the categories of \emph{$\mathcal S$--linearized sheaves with graded morphisms} and of \emph{$\mathcal H_{\mathcal S}$--comodules with graded morphisms} (here $\mathcal H_{\mathcal S}$ denotes the Hopf sheaf associated to $\mathcal S$ --- this is done in sections \ref{subsect:linerarishaeves} and \ref{subsection:Hcomod} respectively ---, and prove the equivalence between the category $\Rep(\mathcal S)$ and the categories of coherent flat $\mathcal S$--linearized sheaves and $\mathcal H_{\mathcal S}$--comodules with graded morphisms (see Theorem \ref{thm:ratalg1} and Proposition \ref{prop:ratshafpobre}).
+Finally, we also propose a notion of \emph{rational sheaf} that could be useful in the study of these categories (see definitions \ref{defi:rationalsheafrep} and \ref{defi:rationalcomod}).

 {\sc Acknowledgments:} The authors would like to thank ANII (Uruguay), CIMAT (Mexico), CONACyT (Mexico) and CSIC (Udelar, Uruguay) for partial financial support.
-We also thank Michel Brion for several useful discussions, in particular for pointing us to previous work on quasi-compact group schemes by D.~Perrin (\cite{kn:dperrin1}, \cite{kn:dperrin2}), and I.~L\'opez for his remarks on duoidal categories.
+We also thank Michel Brion for several useful discussions, in particular for pointing us to previous work on quasi-compact group schemes by D.~Perrin (\cite{kn:dperrin1}, \cite{kn:dperrin2}), and Ignacio L\'opez for his helpful insight in subjects in category theory specially in relation to the duoidal situation.